16 Ways To Experience Christmas In Gatlinburg For The Holidays

 When celebrating Christmas in the Smoky Mountains, you have to go to Dollywood’s Smoky Mountain Christmas Festival.

 The kids will love the millions of lights strung throughout the park.
-Dollywood really knows how to celebrate the Christmas season.
+Dollywood knows how to celebrate the Christmas season.

 3. Play in the Snow

-Christmas in the Smoky Mountains would not be complete without playing in the snow?
-Head to Ober Gatlinburg for extraordinary winter activities including:
+Christmas in the Smoky Mountains would not be complete without playing in the snow.
+Head to Ober Gatlinburg for extraordinary winter activities, including:

 • Skiing